JSArrakis/kaleidoscope/README.md

 Kaleidoscope is functional but not finished.
 Here's what's actively in progress or coming up next.

-**Remote streaming via Plex, Jellyfin, and VLC.** Right now the channel plays locally.
-The plan is to pipe the output through ffmpeg into Plex, Jellyfin, and VLC so the stream can be watched on other devices or shared over a local network without sitting in front of the machine running it.
+**Remote streaming and broader playback targets.** Right now the channel is still fundamentally local-first.
+The next major step is pushing the constructed stream more cleanly into external targets such as Plex, Jellyfin, VLC, or other network-viewable outputs.

-**Mosaic completion.** The Mosaic system, which maps narrative facets to musical genres so music videos fit the tone of whatever surrounds them in the buffer, is partially implemented.
-Finishing it means music video selection in the buffer will be as thematically grounded as everything else.
+**Advanced programming block tooling.** Scheduled block execution is now in the backend, but block CRUD, fuller authoring workflows, richer schedule editing, and some of the more advanced edge policies still need to be finished in the app layer.

-**MP3 support with visualizer.** Buffer media is currently video-only.
-Adding MP3 support would let audio tracks (scored pieces, ambient tracks, anything without a video component) slot into the buffer using ffmpeg's built-in audio visualizer to generate something watchable while the music plays.
+**MP3 support with visualizer.** Buffer media is still effectively video-first.
+Adding MP3 support would allow scored pieces, ambient tracks, and audio-only media to enter the buffer through a generated visual layer.

-**Stream visualization UI.** There's no good way to see the full shape of an upcoming stream at a glance right now.
-The planned UI work is a proper timeline view of the day's schedule, showing anchors, buffers, and programming blocks laid out so you can see what's coming and make adjustments before it plays.
+**Stream visualization UI.** There's still no great bird's-eye view of the upcoming channel.
+A proper timeline view for anchors, buffers, and scheduled programming blocks is still planned.

-**Programming blocks.** The blocks system described in the docs is not yet fully implemented.
-When it is, you'll be able to designate stretches of the day as named, repeating blocks on a daily, weekly, monthly, or yearly schedule, each with their own rules for what runs inside them.
-Think Saturday morning cartoons, a weekly Friday night action block, or a late-night comedy rotation that fires every weeknight at 11.
-The block's identity comes from the combination of shows, movies, and supporting media you put inside it or the taxonomies that you imprint on the block.
+**Live tuning and curation polish.** Facets, Mosaic, and related prism tools are now in place, but there is still room for more runtime tuning controls, faster refinement workflows, and higher-level curation tools while the stream is already running.

 ---